 Presenter: John William Ryan

-BIOGRAPHYDavid A. Hamburg has been described as a "quite profound scholar" who has a strong and "growing concern with the manner in which medical care is brought to the American people."
-This characterization made in 1976 by Philip Handler, then-president of the National Academy of Sciences, is but one example of the esteem Dr. Hamburg is accorded in the field of psychiatric medicine.
+BIOGRAPHYDavid A. Hamburg had been described as a "quite profound scholar" who had a strong and "growing concern with the manner in which medical care is brought to the American people."
+This characterization made in 1976 by Philip Handler, then-president of the National Academy of Sciences, is but one example of the esteem Dr. Hamburg was accorded in the field of psychiatric medicine.

 A native of Evansville, Indiana, Dr. Hamburg received his A.B. degree from Indiana University in 1944 and his M.D. degree in 1947.
 After completing an internship and residency at Michael Reese Hospital in Chicago and a residency at Yale University School of Medicine, Dr. Hamburg served in the U.S. Army as a psychiatrist and as a research psychiatrist.
 His early research interests were coping and adaptation; behavioral, endocrine, and genetic aspects of stress; and the biological basis and development of aggressive behavior.

-Dr. Hamburg's career went on to include positions as associate director, Institute for Psychosomatic and Psychiatric Research and Training, Michael Reese Hospital; chief, adult psychiatry branch, National Institutes of Mental Health, Bethesda, Maryland (1958-1961); and at Stanford University School of Medicine, professor and chairman, department of psychiatry and behavioral sciences (1961-1972) and Reed'Hodgson professor of human biology (1972-1976).
+Dr. Hamburg's career included positions as associate director, Institute for Psychosomatic and Psychiatric Research and Training, Michael Reese Hospital; chief, adult psychiatry branch, National Institutes of Mental Health, Bethesda, Maryland (1958-1961); and at Stanford University School of Medicine, professor and chairman, department of psychiatry and behavioral sciences (1961-1972) and Reed Hodgson's professor of human biology (1972-1976).
 He was president of the Institute of Medicine (1975-1980), and then served as John D. MacArthur Professor of Health Policy, a cross-faculty appointment at Harvard Medical School and the Kennedy School (1980 to 1982).
-He would also later serve as visiting professor at Harvard Medical School's department of social medicine.
+He later served as visiting professor at Harvard Medical School's department of social medicine.
 In 1982, he assumed the presidency of the Carnegie Corporation of New York, a position he held until 1997.

-Dr. Hamburg has been president of the Institute of Medicine, National Academy of Sciences; president of the American Association for the Advancement of Science (1984-1986); a fellow at the Center for Advanced Study in the Behavioral Sciences, twice; and the Sherman Fairchild Distinguished Scholar at the California Institute of Technology.
-As of October 2011, he continues to serve as DeWitt Wallace Distinguished Scholar at Weill Cornell Medical College and Distinguished Presidential Adviser on International Affairs, National Academy of Sciences.
+Dr. Hamburg was president of the Institute of Medicine, National Academy of Sciences; president of the American Association for the Advancement of Science (1984-1986); a fellow at the Center for Advanced Study in the Behavioral Sciences, twice; and the Sherman Fairchild Distinguished Scholar at the California Institute of Technology.
+In October 2011, he served as DeWitt Wallace Distinguished Scholar at Weill Cornell Medical College and Distinguished Presidential Adviser on International Affairs, National Academy of Sciences.